Category Archives: blog

 The updated program (NRAP) aims to reduce radon in five million American homes and save 3,200 lives annually in the process.
 By 2020 they want to have this plan completely implemented.
 The EPA is partnering with the American Lung Association to fight avoidable lung cancer cases caused by radon.

-Ameriserv wants to help fight high radon gas levels in America.
+AmeriServ wants to help fight high radon gas levels in America.
 We offer radon testing and radon mitigation services to Iowa homes and businesses.
 Contact us today to learn more about radon and what you can do to fight back, too.
 Not only will you be protecting yourself from the harms of radon gas, you will be helping the future generations.
 Give us a call!

 If Having Children in the Home doesn’t Motivate Radon Testing, What Will?